GlaxoSmithKline to reveal more drug secrets

-LONDON GlaxoSmithKline, criticized in the past for keeping important information about its medicines to itself, is to lift the lid on more of its drug data secrets.
+LONDON GlaxoSmithKline, criticised in the past for keeping important information about its medicines to itself, is to lift the lid on more of its drug data secrets.

 The move, a first for a major pharmaceutical company, may prompt others to follow suit.
 GSK believes opening its data stores to outsiders will help in the hunt for new drugs, as well as ending suspicions that the industry has secrets to hide.